Mix it smooth

 Mix up the thin-set or grout, then let it stand for about 10 minutes.
 That allows dry chunks time to absorb water before you do the final mixing.

-After all the prep and layout work, you’re finally ready to set tile and see some results.
+After all the prep and layout work, you’re finally ready to start installing tile and see some results.
 The last thing you want to do is stop and wait.
 But giving the thinset time to absorb water, or “slake,” is the key to a smooth, chunk-free mix.
 A chunky mix will drive you crazy when you try to comb the thin-set onto the wall or floor.
 After slaking, remix and add a smidgen of water if needed.
 Play the same waiting game when you mix up the grout later.

 Self-leveling compound gives you a flat, smooth base for tile.
 It’s also a fast way to embed in-floor heating mats or cables.

 Tiling a wavy floor is a nightmare.
 You push and pry to get each tile flush with its neighbors and you still end up with “lippage” (edges that protrude above adjoining tiles, usually at corners).
 So before you tile, check the floor with a 4-ft. straightedge.
 If you find low spots more than 1/4 in. deep, screed thinset over them to create a flat surface.

 For really bad floors, self-leveling compound (also called “self-leveling underlayment”) is a lifesaver.
 You just mix the powder with water and pour to create a flat, smooth surface.
 A perfect tile base doesn’t come cheap, though—expect to pay about $2 per sq. ft.
 Some products require metal or plastic lath; some don’t.